Regularity for eigenfunctions of Schr\"odinger operators: Differential structure of blow-ups

-Note that blowing-up along a further submanifold will be a blow-up of a manifold with corners along a submanifold.
-We thus have to carry out the blow-up construction for manifolds with corners along submanifolds (in the sense given below).
+Then we want to desingularize along a second submanifold $X'$ of $M$, typically we will have $X\subset X'\subset M$.
+In this situation, the inclusion $X'\hookrightarrow M$ lifts to an embedding $[X':X]\hookrightarrow [M:X]$.
+Then we blow-up $[M:X]$ along $[X':X]$, obtaining a manifold with corners.
 An iteration will then yield the desired blown-up manifold.
 Since we are interested in applying our results to the Schr\"odinger equation, we have to allow that submanifolds intersect each other.
 These intersection will be blown up first before the submanifold themselves are blown up.
-The precise meaning of this is given in Subsection~\ref{subsec.it.bu}

-In what follows, by a {\em smooth manifold} we shall understand a manifold that does {\bf not} have a boundary.
-In addition, a submanifold is always required to be a \emph{closed} subset.
+So even if one is interested just in smooth manifolds without boundary, a repeated blow up will lead to manifolds with corners.